HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::
 ## Removing Border Cells
-If we do a pixel count on the instance segmentation now we will still get some unrealistically small nuclei as some nuclei are only partially in the image.
+If we do a pixel count on the instance segmentation now, we will still get some unrealistically small nuclei as some nuclei are only partially in the image.
 We can remove these from our analysis using scikit-image's [clear border](